 Gas from the South Kavala field is produced periodically and used for Energean's facilities needs in Kavala.

-The depleted field is suitable to be converted into an Underground Gas Storage (UGS) linked to the TAP pipeline that will transport gas 2 km from Energean’s onshore processing plant.
+The depleted field is suitable to be converted into an Underground Gas Storage (UGS) linked to the TAP pipeline that transports gas 2 km away from Energean’s onshore processing plant.

 The South Kavala Field was discovered in 1972, during the same initial exploration campaign that established the main Prinos Oil Field and Zeta.
 The structure was confirmed by 6 more exploration and appraisal wells.
 It was developed in parallel to Prinos as a remote satellite well during the period 1979-1980.
 Since then, two producing wells have been active, with an average total depth of 2,050 metres.